Generally, to be eligible for a study permit, a potential student must:

 Most people have to apply for study permits outside of Canada.
 There are exceptions to this, however, including those who already hold study permits, those who hold work permits, family members of work permit holders, and temporary residents who has completed a course or program of study that is a prerequisite to their enrolling at a designated learning institution.
 Pursuant to the Federal Court of Canada decision in Virk v.
 Canada (Citizenship and Immigration), it is not necessary that the prerequisite have been completed in Canada.

-Study permits are often refused if a visa officer determines that an applicant’s program of study does not reflect a logical educational choice given a person’s educational background.
+There are non-arbitary reasons to refuse a study permit application.
+Study permit applications are often refused if a visa officer determines that an applicant’s program of study does not reflect a logical educational choice given a person’s educational background.
 As the Federal Court noted in Perez v.
 Canada (Citizenship and Immigration) 2017 FC 1001, an applicant intending to study in areas totally disconnected from their background and experience typically prompt visa officers to question the true intent behind a study permit application.
 However, where an individual is completing a program which complements their background and experience, then an application is much more likely to be approved.

 Another issue that study permit applicants face is satisfying visa officers that their proposed program of study is reasonable in light of the costs.
 However, as the Federal Court noted in Cervjakova v.
 Canada (Citizenship and Immigration), an individual’s decision to study in Canada could well entail financial sacrifices for a study permit applicant and her family but this is often what is required to improve one’s circumstances in life.